RN-S1/ASDlite/README.md

 <i>Dependencies (rules)</i> between actions are stored in each <i>(target)</i> component and represented by the two alists of target operations to other <i>(dependee)</i> actions.

-There are two kinds of rules.
+<p>There are two kinds of rules:<br>

-caused-by (named "in-order-to" in ASDF)
+caused-by (named "in-order-to" in ASDF)<br>
 - If any of dependee actions are already in the current plan (as its results have become out-of-date according to timestamp or as a result of other rules executing successfully), that triggers this rule, i.e. the target action is also placed into the plan.<br>
-requires (named "do-first" in ASDF)
+requires (named "do-first" in ASDF)<br>
 - These dependee actions have to be planned before the operation on the target component.
-But they do not trigger this rule per se, i.e. re-performing the target operation.
+But they do not trigger this rule per se, i.e. re-performing the target operation.</p>

 <b>Syntax</b>